jimsug/adventofcode/README.md

 ### Day 9

 `itertools` almost feels like cheating, but I'd be able to implement this without it.
 It'd just be harder 😛

+### Day 10

+Dynamic programming is fun, and this was definitely the most challenging so far.
+Very cool, though.